northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Evan Morse.md

 1. Shutdown Circuit open ---> closed (Car is ready to drive):
 	1. Microcontroller will open the discharge circuit relay, and will close the precharge relay which will begin charging the capacitors
 	2. Microcontroller will monitor the voltage across the motor controller
-	3. Once the monitored voltage is greater than or equal to 92 V (90 % of the Accumulator's voltage), the microcontroller will open the precharge relay and close the + and - terminal AIRs.
+	3. Once the monitored voltage is greater than or equal to 90 % of the Accumulator's current voltage, the microcontroller will open the precharge relay and close the + and - terminal AIRs.
+As an example, if the Accumulator's voltage is 102 V, this precharge circuit would charge the capacitors to 92 V before closing the AIRs.

 2. Shutdown Circuit closed ---> open (Car needs to stop):
 	1. Microcontroller will keep the - terminal AIR closed, but will open the + terminal AIR as well as close the discharge relay.